 For these exceptional veterans, their journey will demonstrate to themselves, to other veterans and to the public the remarkable dedication and athletic capabilities of persons with disabilities.
 They choose not be held back by their disabilities but to use adaptive equipment and their own physical fitness to undertake inspiring outdoor sporting activities.
 The CanAm Veterans’ Challenge is a celebration of this teamwork and commitment.

-The CanAm Veterans’ Challenge will return in 2017 or 2018 and will travel north from Washington, D.C. to Ottawa, Ontario.
-News and information about this upcoming event will be posted to this site throughout 2016.
+The CanAm Veterans’ Challenge will return in the future and will travel north from Washington, D.C. to Ottawa, Ontario.
+News and information about this upcoming event will be posted to this site.